July 3, 2019

 - Leadership Assessment: How are successful change efforts led and sponsored?

 To achieve complete alignment within the company, management needs to determine who they need to serve, and then align to the common interests of those impacted.
 It is necessary to “connect the dots” to existing initiatives and priorities — organizational, executive, leadership, group, and team.
 Transformation alignment also needs to be achieved with existing KPIs, metrics, and goals.

-Smart disruption is easiest to achieve when a company plans with simplicity, starting with the organization of stakeholders and the creation of an overall roadmap.
+Smart disruption is easiest to achieve when a company plans with simplicity, stakeholder management and the creation of an overall roadmap.
 Planning should involve an organized, predetermined approach to measurement: How will we measure success in a way that aligns with our organizational success measures?
 Next, define how your “Why?” and success vision can be quantified and measured, and consult key stakeholders to align around value and success metrics.
 Part of planning with simplicity is making sure management takes time to understand and drive organizational awareness.

 Here is what management can expect to plan for: